 - Tuxedo and Martini: With an actual, much more cold-blooded agent along to snark.

-- Villain Respect: Bashir earn supplemental respect from his friend Garak by shooting him.
+- Villain Respect: Bashir earns supplemental respect from his friend Garak by shooting him.

-- The Worf...I Mean Duchamps Effect: Too much poker nights in Riker's quarter and not enough baccarat?
+- The Worf...I Mean Duchamps Effect: Too many poker nights in Riker's quarter and not enough baccarat?